httpwg/http-extensions/writeups/digest.md

     introduction?
 If not, explain why and point to the part of the document where the relationship of this document to these other RFCs is discussed.

+    _Yes; There is no apparent way to reflect this in datatracker; Yes._

 20. Describe the document shepherd's review of the IANA considerations section, especially with regard to its consistency with the body of the document.